Bakhman/Hello-World-/README.md

 # health_checks
-Script this check health of my computers
+Script that check the health of my computers